fortran-lang/stdlib/doc/specs/stdlib_math.md

 ### Return value

-Return a vector of evenly spaced values.
+Return a vector of fixed spaced spaced values.

+For `integer` type arguments, the length of the result vector is `(end - start)/by + 1`.
 For `real` type arguments, the length of the result vector is `floor((end - start)/by) + 1`.

 ### Example